by Ram Manikkalingam

 I am sitting in Colombo, Sri Lanka.
 We are at peace and are enjoying real democracy after more than three decades of civil war and almost five years of creeping authoritarian rule under the previous president.
 I spend half my time in Amsterdam, just a two-hour train ride to Brussels and a couple more to Paris – sites of so many attacks recently.
 It is surreal that Europe, the continent I went to, to avoid being targeted by terrorism in my country, is now becoming less and less safe while Sri Lanka has become an island of peace and democracy.
 While the cost of how we did it can be debated, and continues to be, there is no denying that we ended up in a good place for all of us in Sri Lanka, and the world too.

 Meanwhile, (with perhaps a small degree of schadenfreude) I watch Europe become tense, turn in on itself, exclude communities, become subject to attacks, impose emergency law, and break apart with Brexit.
 I ask myself what is really going on in Europe.
 While we may draw a direct line from the invasion of Iraq to the attacks against civilians in Paris and Brussels, that alone is insufficient to explain why young men in Brussels and Paris will travel thousands of miles away to join a movement with which they have little social, cultural or political affinity.
-And it simply does not even begin to explain Brexit, Scottish nationalism, Marie Le Pen or Vladimir Putin.
+And it simply does not even begin to explain Brexit, Scottish nationalism, or Marie Le Pen.
 Maybe, just maybe, it might be more useful to start in Europe and ask how have things changed in the past decade since I have been living there.
 What do I see now that I did not see before?
 And how would I describe the politics of Europe to someone who had never been there, not experienced it, and needed to understand it better?

 For all its progress and enlightenment, Europe is still a continent of Tribes – Big Tribes, Small Tribes and New Tribes.
 Big Tribes have their own state.
 Within this state they feel dominant (or at least feel that they ought to be).
 These Big Tribes may be as big as the English and French or as small as the Dutch and Danes.
 What they have in common is they live under their own political roof.
 Then we have the Small Tribes.
 These are invariably the Tribes that live within the borders of a state the Big Tribes dominate.
 These Tribes range from the Scots and the Northern Irish, to the Basques, the Tyroleans and the Corsicans.
 They yearn for a political roof that is closer to them.
 Or at least they reject the political roof that has been built on top of them by others who are more powerful then they.
 And finally you have the New Tribes.
 These are Tribes related to Europe's colonial project.
 Some arrived during colonialism, others after colonialism ended, and still others continue to enter today.
 This Tribe is viewed as foreign by the Big Tribes.
 But they are, or at least feel they are, as European as the other two Tribes.
 Let me unpack each of these Tribes a little further.